-Standard Content of change Impact IFRS 1 (Amended) First-time Adoption of International The clarification of severe hyperinflation and removal of fixed dates for first-time adopters.
-The changes did not have any effect on the Company's financial Financial Reporting Standards position or financial results.
-IFRS 7 (Amended) Financial Instruments: Disclosures Enhanced derecognition and disclosure requirements for financial assets.
-The changes did not have any significant effect on the Company's financial position or financial results.
+Standard Content of change Impact

+IFRS 1 (Amended) The clarification of severe hyperinflation and removal of The changes did not have

+First-time Adoption fixed dates for first-time adopters. any effect on the

+of International Company's financial

+Financial Reporting position or financial

+Standards results.

+IFRS 7 (Amended) Enhanced derecognition and disclosure requirements for The changes did not have

+Financial Instruments: financial assets. any significant effect on

+Disclosures the Company's financial

+position or financial

+results.